Are you trying to resolve the pluggable.php file error in WordPress?

-Basically, the cause of pluggable.php errors is the possibility that a new function may not be able to override the default WordPress functions.
+Basically, the cause of pluggable.php errors is the possibility that a new function may not be able to override the default WordPress permissions or functions.

 The pluggable.php is one of the core WordPress files, which means there is something else (most likely a plugin or a code snippet) that is conflicting with the natural behavior of this file.

 Although the error occurs quite rarely, it has strong consequences when it does.
-The Pluggable.php error will break your site, causing a white screen and inaccessibility to your site’s backend or frontend.
+The Pluggable.php error will break your site, causing a white screen of death and inaccessibility to your site’s backend or frontend.

 Some of WordPress’ core functions can be overridden by users or plugins.
 These functions can be found in the pluggable.php file.

 Warning: Cannot modify header information – headers already sent by (output started at /home/username/mysite/wp-content/themes/mytheme/functions.php:103) in /home/username/mysite/wp-includes/pluggable.php on line 892

-In the above example, the error can be found in the functions.php file of the theme, line 103.
-Not in the pluggable.php file.
+For example, you can locate the error in the functions.php file on line 103, not in the pluggable.php file.